BugShot Privacy Policy

 sidePanelDisplaying the side panel UI

-scriptingInjecting scripts for DOM selection / overlay display, and running page scripts for GitHub file upload
+scriptingInjecting scripts for DOM selection / overlay display, injecting the console / network / action log collection scripts (into every frame of the page), and running page scripts for GitHub file upload

 storageStoring settings, sessions, and issue history